unik-name/docs.unikname.network/docs/uns-network-key-concepts/cryptography-overview.md

 # Cryptography overview

-In the blockchain world you must rely on cryptography to make it happends! <uns/> blockchain cryptography is based on [ARK.IO](https://ark.io) basics augmented with specificties related to Decentralized IDs and Decentralized Public Key Infrastructure requirements.
+In the blockchain world you must rely on cryptography to make it happends! <brand name="uns"/> blockchain cryptography is based on [ARK.IO](https://ark.io) basics augmented with specificties related to Decentralized IDs and Decentralized Public Key Infrastructure requirements.

 [[TOC]]